-Multiple people in the water, rescues underway near Grand Isle

-BATON ROUGE, La.
-(WAFB) - The United States Coast Guard is assisting in the search for ‘multiple people in the water’ after at least one vessel capsized during a severe storm near Grand Isle, LA this afternoon.
+1 dead, 6 rescued, search on for others after boat capsizes south of Louisiana

+The vessel is a “lift boat” that is generally used to transport workers to oil rigs and platforms.
+It is owned by Seacor Marine based in Houston.

 Coast Guard spokesman Petty Officer Jonathan Lally says his agency received reports of ‘multiple vessels hit’ during a microburst of weather.

-Lally says Coast Guard boats are in the water searching for victims.
-He says they are attempting to put helicopters in the air if they are safely able to due so as weather conditions there are still poor.
+At 9 p.m.
+Tuesday, the Coast Guard reported it had rescued six victims thus far.

+“Currently we have multiple Coast Guard assets as well as good samaritan vessels searching for people off of a capsized lift vessel.
+As of now, we are trying to find out how many people are missing but we are still continuing to search,” Lally said late Tuesday.

+“We have multiple Coast Guard assets, we have pre-commissioned Coast Guard cutter on the scene, we have two Coast Guard station Grand Isle 45 foot response boats on scene as well as a Coast Guard HC-144 Ocean Sentry airplane crew from air station Corpus Christi,” Lally said.
+“The Vessel is about a 175-foot commercial lift vessel and the incident is about 8 miles south of Grand Isle.”

 Wind gusts of 75 mph were measured during the storm.

-Cutoff, Louisiana resident Bruce Simon posted photos of the intense waves from that area on Facebook.
+Cutoff, Louisiana resident Simon Bruce posted photos of the intense waves from that area on Facebook.

-Simon said he has never heard so many ‘mayday’ calls at one time in his life.
+Bruce said he has never heard so many ‘mayday’ calls at one time in his life.

 “I’m on the boat and we doing 4 knots keeping the bow in the wind,” he wrote.
 ‘Waves are breaking over the bow,” he added.

-Simon mentioned that people fell out of nearby boats.
+Bruce mentioned that people fell out of nearby boats.
 “Please pray for the lost,” he wrote.

 Click here to report a typo.